windmill-labs/windmilldocs/docs/reference.md

 ### Python client

-By authenticating with the [reserved variable](#reserved-variable) `WM_TOKEN`, the python client can interact with the windmill platform from within the script jobs.
+By authenticating with the [reserved variable](#reserved-variable) `WM_TOKEN`, the python client can interact with the Windmill platform from within the script jobs.
 This can be used, for instance, to:

 - get resources